TwiN/gdstore/README.md

 ## Motivation

 Why does this library exist?
-Because a lot of other options exists, but they felt overkill for persisting
+Because the numerous other options that currently exists were very overkill for simple use cases.

 ## Usage